evidentlyai/evidently/docs/book/reports/data-quality.md

 The Data Quality report provides detailed feature statistics and feature behavior overview.

-It can also compare any two datasets, e.g., train and test, reference and current data, or two subgroups of one dataset (e.g., customers in different regions).
+It can also compare any two datasets.
+You can use it to compare train and test data, reference and current data, or two subgroups of one dataset (e.g., customers in different regions).

-## Requirements
+## Data requirements and column mapping

 If you want to run this report for a single dataset, you need to prepare a `pandas.DataFrame` or `csv` file with features you want to explore.
 Pass it as **reference** data.
 * If you have a **datetime** column and want to learn how features change with time, specify the datetime column in the `column_mapping` parameter.